tlicata/dotfiles/README.md

 (on Mac OS X)

-Download a .dmg from http://emacsformacosx.com/builds Double click it
+* Download a .dmg from http://emacsformacosx.com/builds
+* Double click it
-Select option to copy it to Applications folder
+* Select option to copy it to Applications folder

 In .bashrc (then source bashrc in .bash_profile)

     alias emacs='/Applications/Emacs.app/Contents/MacOS/Emacs -nw'

-1) Clone this repository to ~/dotfiles.
+# Clone this repository to ~/dotfiles

     git clone <repo_url> ~/dotfiles

-2) Run the script to set up symlinks.
+# Run the script to set up symlinks

     ~/dotfiles/create-symlinks.sh

-Optional:
+# Optional

-3) Make Caps Lock act as another Ctrl key.
+* Make Caps Lock act as another Ctrl key.

 (On Ubuntu) -> System Menu -> Preferences -> Keyboard -> Layouts tab -> Options button ->
 Ctrl key position -> Make CapsLock an additional Ctrl.

-4) If terminal has a menu bar then Menu Access keys can interfere with emacs META commands.
+* If terminal has a menu bar then Menu Access keys can interfere with emacs META commands.
 For instance, M-f will open the File menu instead of moving forward a word.

 In terminal menu bar -> Edit -> Keyboard Shortcuts -> Uncheck "Enable menu access keys".

-Notes:
+## Notes

 * M-x query-replace RET C-q C-M RET RET (gets rid of "^M"s in code)